Sunilrai486/Awesome-GithubRepos/README.md

 49. [Every programmer should know](https://github.com/mtdvio/every-programmer-should-know).
 A collection of (mostly) technical things every software developer should know about
 50. [30 seconds of code](https://github.com/30-seconds/30-seconds-of-code).
 Short JavaScript code snippets for all your development needs.
 51. [nuxt.js](https://github.com/nuxt/nuxt.js).
 The Intuitive Vue(2) Framework.
+52. [build your own x](https://github.com/codecrafters-io/build-your-own-x).
+Master programming by recreating your favorite technologies from scratch.